 If you would like to book one of our space for your upcoming event, please don’t hesitate to get in touch!

-Maker Meet-Up: a chance for makers of all types to talk, share and connect.
+Our Maker Meet-Up: has gone digital!
+A chance for makers of all types to talk, share and connect.

-This is a chance for the Liverpool city region’s community of makers, artists, thinkers, and doers to get together every once in a while to showcase their work, meet other makers, and discuss the maker movement happening in the city.
+This is a chance for the Liverpool city region’s community of makers, artists, thinkers, and doers to get together to showcase their work, meet other makers, and discuss the maker movement happening in the city.

 The eleventh instalment of our Maker Meet-Up brings us another evening of all things making!